Shopping for life insurance can be troublesome, and it’s even harder if you have a health problem, like prostate cancer.

 Let’s first discuss the biggest factors that insurance carriers look at when considering whether or not to approve your application.

-Your pretreatment Gleason score is an indicator of high likely is it that the cancer will spread.
+Your pretreatment Gleason score is an indicator of how likely that cancer will spread.
 The range of Gleason score is between 2-10.
 A Gleason score of under 7 will help make your case more favorable to a life insurance underwriter.
 Pre-Cancer PSA

 Your Pre-Cancer PSA is also a factor that insurance companies will look at.
 The lower the number the better off your overall case will be.